anandv07/SpringBoot-ProductRestApi/README.md

 ## Features And EndPoints

-- Create a new product with name and price
+- Create a new product with name and price (POST /api/products)
-- Retrieve a product by its ID.
+- Retrieve a product by its ID  (GET /api/products/{id})
-- Retrieve a list of all products.
+- Retrieve a list of all products (GET /api/products)
-- Update a product's name and/or price.
+- Update a product's name and/or price  (PUT /api/products/{id})
-- Delete a product by its ID.
+- Delete a product by its ID (DELETE /api/products/{id})